colah/colah-essays/ParsecPatterns.md

 Smart Whitespace
 ----------------

-Extopenscad for statments are things like `for (a = [1,2,3]) ...`.
+Extopenscad for statements are things like `for (a = [1,2,3]) ...`.
 Here's a slightly simplified version of the original parser for them:

 ```hs
 forStatement = do